DeMoorJasper/vscode-pigments/README.md

 ### `pigments.enabledExtensions`

 enabledExtensions defines which file extensions this plugin should apply to.
+This should be a comma seperated list of extensions, see the example below.

-Usage: `css, sass, jsx`
+Example: `css, sass, jsx`

 ### `pigments.disabledExtensions`

 disabledExtensions defines which file extensions this plugin should ignore, this overwrites any value provided in `pigments.enabledExtensions` including the defaults.
+This should be a comma seperated list of extensions, see the example below.

-Usage: `css, sass, jsx`
+Example: `css, sass, jsx`